Antimicrobial resistance: At the primary care level

 Given the volume of care provided in primary care (general practice), recent strategies have focused on reducing unnecessary antimicrobial prescribing in this setting.
 Simple interventions, such as written information explaining when taking antibiotics is not necessary, for example in common infections of the upper respiratory tract, have been shown to reduce antibiotic prescribing.
 Various tools are also available to help professionals decide if prescribing antimicrobials is necessary.

 Parental expectations, driven by the worry for their children's health, can influence how often children are prescribed antibiotics.
 Parents often rely on their clinician for advice and reassurance.
 However a lack of plain language information and not having adequate time for consultation negatively impacts this relationship.
 In effect parents often rely on past experiences in their expectations rather than reassurance from the clinician.
 Adequate time for consultation and plain language information can help parents make informed decisions and avoid unnecessary antibiotic use.

 The prescriber should closely adhere to the five rights of drug administration: the right patient, the right drug, the right dose, the right route, and the right time.
 Microbiological samples should be taken for culture and sensitivity testing before treatment when indicated and treatment potentially changed based on the susceptibility report.
 Health workers and pharmacists can help tackle antibiotic resistance by: enhancing infection prevention and control; only prescribing and dispensing antibiotics when they are truly needed; prescribing and dispensing the right antibiotic(s) to treat the illness.
 A unit dose system implemented in community pharmacies can also reduce antibiotic leftovers at households.
 Despite these, written guideline intervention for prescriber to do history taking and provision of advice and knowledge of pharmacists and non‐pharmacists may not reduce the sales of non‐prescription antimicrobial drugs in community pharmacies, drugstores, and other medicine outlets.

 At the individual level

-People can help tackle resistance by using antibiotics only when infected with a bacterial infection and prescribed by a doctor; completing the full prescription even if the user is feeling better, never sharing antibiotics with others, or using leftover prescriptions.
-Taking antibiotics when not needed won't help the user, but instead give bacteria the option to adapt and leave the user with the side effects that come with the certain type of antibiotic.
-The CDC recommends that you follow these behaviors so that you avoid these negative side effects and keep the community safe from spreading drug-resistant bacteria.
-Practicing basic bacterial infection prevention courses, such as hygiene, also helps to prevent the spread of antibiotic-resistant bacteria.
+People can help tackle resistance by using antibiotics only when prescribed for a bacterial infetion as well as completing the full treatment course, never sharing medication with others, and using proper disposal methods for excess drugs.
+Basic hygiene practices also help prevent the spread of bacteria.